Luthaf/luthaf.github.io/_posts/2015-09-10-julia-some-criticism.md

 ## Too much magic

-I think there is too much magic in Julia code, in the sense that you do no get full control over what append at the system level.
+I think there is too much magic in Julia code, in the sense that you do no get full control over what happens at the system level.
 Coming from the C++ and Fortran side, this can be annoying when it comes to memory management (where do allocations take place?
 No idea without an external tool); or explicit control over SIMD.
 What do the `@simd` macro do?
 No one know without looking the generated LLVM IR, and we have to hope for the best when using it.

-Automagically generation of code is nice for high-level construct, but when you want to squeeze the last bit of performance from the hardware it is not really the best we can do.
+Automagic generation of code is nice for high-level construct, but when you want to squeeze the last bit of performance from the hardware it is not really the best we can do.

 # What can be fixed

-This is a list of smaller flaw, that will be fixed or are being fixed currently.
+This is a list of smaller flaws, that will be fixed or are being fixed currently.

 - Enormous `Base` module.
 There are too much things in `Base`.
 I mean, why is the `airy` function part of the standard library?
 This is being [worked